Essay Contest

 The Prizes

-A total of $1500 will be given to the two winners!
-The winner from the 6th-9th grade category will receive $500 and a certificate of achievement.
-The winner from the 10th-12th grade category will receive $1,000 and a certificate of achievement.
+A total of $2,250 will be given to four winners!
+The 1st place winner from the 6th-9th grade category will receive $500, and the 2nd place winner will receive $250.
+The 1st place winner from the 10th-12th grade category will receive $1,000, and the 2nd place winner will receive $500.
+Each winner will also receive a certificate of achievement.

-Winning essays will be published on MTI’s website and in our newsletter for ## of readers!
+Winning essays will be published on MTI’s website and in our newsletter for more than 2,000 readers!

 Note: All prizes must be claimed by the end of the academic school year in which the entries were made.